 Tuesday- PE with Mr. Kosek

-Thursday- Music with Mrs. Farrell
+Friday- Music with Mrs. White

 Blast off!
 We our learning all about the moon this week.
 Our next reading story, Journey to the Moon, concentrates on finding text evidence to support answers, using captions to find information and identifying facts and opinions.